Kristfur/minesweeper/README.md

 ## Credits

 [Love Maths](https://github.com/AJGreaves/love-maths)
-- Elements of this project were used as a referance for the website and documentation.
+- Elements of this project were used as a reference for the website and documentation.

 [Grid Garden](https://cssgridgarden.com/)
 - Was used to learn how to use the CSS property.